Deniskinyua/customer-management-system-django/README.md

 #### Message Confirmation
 ![app](images/order-placed.png)

+Kindly refer to the above (attached workflow)

->    1. so,the user (shop owner / staff) registers at the login page.
+>    1. So, user (shop owner / staff) registers at the login page.
 They can do so in 2 ways:
 >       - via django authentication,
 >       - OpenID via Facebook and Github.
 - Once logged in, they are met with a dashboard displaying different items: